 Insurance company representatives are skilled at convincing an injured person to accept a low offer for their damages.
-A Slater & Zurz car accident lawyer will work to assure you receive compensation for all your losses, including past and future medical bills, current lost wages, and lost future income, as well as the pain and suffering you have experienced from the crash injuries.
-When you present your case to them, the accident lawyers will provide you with the amount you should expect to receive in damages at trial or in a settlement.
+A Slater & Zurz Columbus car accident lawyer will work to assure you receive compensation for all your losses, including past and future medical bills, current lost wages, and lost future income, as well as the pain and suffering you have experienced from the crash injuries.
+When you present your case to them, the car accident lawyers will provide you with the amount you should expect to receive in damages at trial or settlement.

 3. You Need Someone Who Can Dispute an At-Fault Driver Who Claims They are Not Responsible for the Accident.

-Sometimes a driver who is at fault in an accident will try to shift the blame and assert that it was not their negligence that caused the crash.
+Sometimes a driver at fault in an accident will try to shift the blame and assert that it was not their negligence that caused the crash.
 A Slater & Zurz attorney will go over the evidence to determine exactly who was at fault.
 They will build a strong case on your behalf.

-There are cases where accident attorneys discover that their client contributed to the cause of the crash in the course of their investigation.
-The client can still be compensated even if he was partially at fault, or in legal terms, “contributorily negligent.”
+There are cases where personal injury lawyers discover that their client contributed to the cause of the crash in the course of their investigation.
+The client can still be compensated even if he was partially at fault or in legal terms, “contributorily negligent.”

 4. You Need Someone Knowledgeable About Ohio Law and How Insurance Policies Work.

-Slater & Zurz attorneys are familiar with Ohio personal injury law, Ohio insurance law, and the defenses to negligence often presented.
+Slater & Zurz’s personal injury lawyers are familiar with Ohio personal injury law, Ohio insurance law, and the defenses to negligence often presented.
 They know how to mitigate these defenses best and will file a lawsuit for you if necessary.
 The attorney knows his way around the courtroom and the procedures that need to be followed to bring a personal injury claim.
 This does not come second nature to the average person who is not usually aware of court filing deadlines, etc.